MelkiPhilipo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays a third line of the file iact
+It is a good file that cuts iron without making a noise